INTP Compatibility: Romantic Relationships, Love, and Dating

 Frequently called the opposite of what society sees as the ideal female, the INTP woman is not prone to girly romantic stereotypes.
 Nor do they dress to impress or crave validation from the objects of their affection.

 When an INTP woman is in love, she will invite her significant other into her vividly creative world of thoughts and ideas.
-While not seeking validation, an INTP woman does want the respect of her partner.
-She will be honest, sometimes too honest, and enjoys a lively debate about mutually enjoyable topics.
+While not seeking validation, an INTP woman wants her partner’s respect.
+She will be honest, sometimes too simple, and enjoys a lively debate about mutually enjoyable topics.

 While she may not fit into the woman’s stereotypical mold in love, the INTP woman will gradually reveal herself to the person she loves while taking a genuine interest in their likes and hobbies.

 Because INTPs struggle with emotional awareness, it can be difficult for this personality type to realize when friendship morphs into love.
-In some cases, an INTP is so unaware of how they feel about a special person in their life that they do not grasp their emotions until the other person is no longer in the picture.
+Sometimes, an INTP is so unaware of how they feel about a particular person in their life that they do not grasp their emotions until the other person is no longer in the picture.

 There are a few signs that an INTP will notice if they are in love: